Upfront Commitment in Online Resource Allocation with Patient Customers: Problem Setup

-We discuss two technical assumptions about our model.
-First, in order to allow algorithms to take advantage of flexibility in the last period $T$, we add a dummy period $T+1$ where $I_{T+1} = \emptyset$, but we still have $C$ capacity available to serve flexible agents from period $T$.
-This period is necessary for otherwise flexible agents that arrive in the last period would not be any different from inflexible agents and so an adversary could choose $T = 1$, reducing us to a problem where all agents are inflexible.
-Second, this work will focus on the continuous version of the resource allocation problem, where we are allowed to partially accept and serve agents.
+We'd now like to shed light on two assumptions related to our model: \begin{enumerate}[leftmargin=*] \item In order to allow algorithms to take advantage of flexibility in the last period $T$, we add a dummy period $T+1$ where $I_{T+1} = \emptyset$, but we still have $C$ capacity available to serve partially patient agents from period $T$.
+This period is necessary for otherwise partially patient agents that arrive in the last period would not be any different from impatient agents and so an adversary could choose $T = 1$, reducing us to a problem where all agents are impatient. \item This work will focus on the continuous version of the resource allocation problem, where we are allowed to partially accept and serve agents.
 Although the continuous problem is less realistic than the discrete one, its analysis is much simpler and we can still capture all the core ideas regarding time-flexibility.
 For the discrete model, all of the algorithms from this paper can still be applied and are asymptotically correct as $C \to \infty$.
-That is, if we directly apply our algorithms to the discrete setting, our guarantees hold as $C$ gets asymptotically large.
-In addition, to deal with small values of $C$, one can apply a technique used in \cite{BallandQueyrenne2009} to randomly accept or reject agents, obtaining the same performance guarantees in expectation.
+In addition, to deal with small values of $C$, one can apply a technique used in \cite{BallandQueyrenne2009} to randomly accept or reject agents, obtaining the same performance guarantees in expectation. \end{enumerate} Before we discuss our objective in detail, we provide some application examples to make our model more concrete.